Say Something (Timbaland song)

-"Say Something" is a song recorded by American producer, songwriter and rapper Timbaland, for his third studio album Shock Value II (2009).
-The song features vocals from Canadian rapper Drake.
+"Say Something" is a song recorded by American producer Timbaland, for his third studio album Shock Value II (2009).
+The song features vocals from Canadian rapper and singer Drake.
 It was written by Mosley, Jerome Harmon, Graham, Timothy Clayton and John Maultsby.
 The production was helmed by Mosley under his stage-name Timbaland while Harmon served as the assistant producer, under the stage-name Jroc.
 The song was tailored to Drake's sound and when the rapper wrote to it, he contacted the producer about the lyrics.
 Despite the verses feeling more like Graham's record, Mosley gave his blessing and went the product.
 The song was solicited to digital retailers on November 3, 2009 in the United States as the album's second single.

-"Say Something" is an electro-rap song with a slow moving beat and feel.
+"Say Something" is an electro-rap song with a slow-moving beat and feel.
 Lyrically, it portrays an interaction between Graham and a woman and the awkward feel to it, that is influenced by past events that occurred between them.
 "Say Something" garnered generally mixed reviews from music critics; many of them praised it as a "radio hit" but felt it fared worse than Drake's previous works and believed it highlighted Timbaland's weaknesses as a vocalist.
 Since its domestic release, the song has reached number twenty-three on the Billboard Hot 100, standing as the second highest charting single from Shock Value II in the United States.
 The music video for the song was directed by Paul "Coy" Allen features appearances from Sebastian, D.O.E., Attitude and DJ Freestyle Steve.